JuliaPy/PythonCall.jl/docs/src/juliacall.md

 ## [Managing Julia dependencies](@id julia-deps)

-JuliaCall manages its Julia dependencies using [Pkg](https://pkgdocs.julialang.org/v1) for packages and [jill](https://pypi.org/project/jill/) for Julia itself.
+JuliaCall manages its Julia dependencies using [Pkg](https://pkgdocs.julialang.org/v1).
-If a suitable version of Julia is not found on your system, it will automatically be downloaded and installed into `~/.julia/pythoncall`.
+If a suitable version of Julia is not found on your system, it will automatically be downloaded and installed into `~/.julia/pythoncall/julia-VERSION`.
 A Julia environment is automatically created when JuliaCall is loaded, is activated, and is initialised with at least PythonCall.
 If you are using a virtual or conda environment then the Julia environment is created there, otherwise a global environment is created at